Cypress Mountain Resort

 Electric Vehicle Charging Stations & Priority Parking

 Our mountain supports guest's environmental efforts as well!
-We give priority parking to those on the mountain driving electric vehicles through our charging stations stationed right next to the Cypress Creek Lodge.
+We give priority parking to those on the mountain driving electric vehicles through our six charging stations located at Cypress Creek Lodge, Black Moutnain Lodge and one in the Nordic area.
 For Cypress Mountain and Boyne Resorts, the bolstering of electric vehicle use is an obvious part of environmental responsibility as it reduces carbon emissions by at least one-third (and up to 85% for vehicles manufactured in plants running on Hydro power).
 By supporting those who make more environmentally-friendly choices in their day-to-day life, we protect our mountains for future generations to come.
 We hope all of our children get to enjoy this beautiful place as much as we do now.